 No. Stakeholder pension schemes are a specific form of pension that must meet Government minimum standards relating to contributions, charges and provision of a default investment fund.
 Stakeholder schemes are generally available and it is for you to consider, with the assistance of a financial adviser, if required, whether one might meet your needs as well as the pension plan on offer.

-The Trust Deed and Rules are the legal documents that have established the Scheme under which the Freetrade SIPP operates.
-These documents also appoint The Trustee and the Scheme Operator, who is responsible for registering the Scheme with HM Revenue & Customs (HMRC) to ensure the favourable tax treatment mentioned earlier is applied to the pension plan.
-The Trustee of the Freetrade SIPP is Gaudi Trustees Limited and the Scheme Operator is Gaudi Regulated Services Limited who is authorised and regulated by the Financial Conduct Authority.
+The Trust Deed and Rules are the legal documents that have established the Freetrade SIPP Scheme under which the Freetrade SIPP operates and which govern how the Scheme is administered.
+These documents also appoint The Trustee and the Scheme Operator.
+The Trustee of the Freetrade SIPP is Gaudi Trustees Limited and the Scheme Operator is Platform One Limited who is authorised and regulated by the Financial Conduct Authority.

 The final value of your pension plan will depend on how much is paid in, how long you invest for, the charges paid, and how well the investments perform.